TheChymera/chymeric_tutorials/source/_posts/2014-09-22-remote-octopress-blogging.markdown

 This is chiefly due to Dropbox being supported by all major platforms (Windows, OSX, Linux, Android, and iOS), and being well integrated with text-editors on operation systems which do not commonly allow [apps](http://en.wikipedia.org/wiki/Mobile_app) to access the same files (e.g. iOS).

 In Dropbox you cannot simply select what directories you want synced, but rather have (one) dedicated `~/Dropbox/` directory where you have to place all your content.
-You will thus need to move your blog folder from the location you may have become accustomed to - though this inconvenience can be mitigated by creating a symlink from your previously used path:
+You will thus need to move your blog folder from the location you may have become accustomed to.
+Still, this inconvenience can be mitigated by creating a symlink from your previously used path:

 ```
 ln -s /Dropbox/path/to/your/blog /your/accustomed/blog/directory